 ||6.7 x 6.7|

 Apart from the diamond cut, color is another critical consideration when shopping for a 1.5-carat diamond.
-Again, diamonds handle color differently depending on their cut and clarity score.
-Larger diamonds tend to reveal more tint.
-That means all other factors kept constant; a 1.5-carat diamond is likely to give more sparkle than a 1-carat diamond.
-The fire and brilliance of a 1.5-carat stone will also depend on the color of the ring where you set it.
+Again, diamonds handle color differently depending on their cut and clarity score; larger diamonds tend to reveal more tint.
+That means that if other factors are kept constant, a 1.5-carat diamond is likely to give more sparkle than a 1-carat diamond.
+The fire and brilliance of a 1.5-carat stone will also depend on the color of the ring on which it is set.
 For instance, yellow and white rings tend to enhance the color of a diamond.

 Pear, Marquise, and Oval shapes feature elongated corners.
 Therefore, they trap more light and color.
 If you were to select from among these three based on the light-handling properties, your best bet would be to go for anything above H in the diamond color scale.
 On the other hand, Round, Cushion, and Princess Cuts have shorter ends.
 As such, they reflect minimal light and color.
 When choosing a 1.5-carat diamond from any of these categories, experts generally recommend going for the color of H, and a clarity of VS2.

 The Asscher and Emerald cuts are probably the most sensitive shapes when it comes to color-handling properties.
-As these shapes feature large windows that stretch into the depth of the diamond, they’ll reveal even the slightest color hues and imperfections.
-If shopping for a 1.5-carat diamond from between these cuts, you can consider color H and a clarity of VS1.
+As these shapes feature large windows that stretch into the depth of the diamond, they will reveal even the slightest color hues and imperfections.
+While shopping for a 1.5-carat diamond from between these cuts, you can consider color H and a clarity of VS1.

 Another significant element that will impact the size of your 1.5-carat diamond is its clarity.
-And clarity all depends on what the shopper finds eye-clean.
+Clarity depends on what the shopper finds eye-clean.
 Flaws and inclusions affect a diamond’s ability to absorb and reflect light.
 Therefore, a flawed 1.5-carat diamond will look smaller than it should.
-So, always go for transparent diamonds that are eye-clean.
+Therefore, you must always go for transparent, eye-clean diamonds.

 How Much Does a 1.5-Carat Diamond Cost?

 It can range anywhere from $5,000 to $35,000.
-Well, that’s quite a long shot, as the price of a 1.5-carat diamond depends on a couple of factors.
+This is quite a long shot as the price of a 1.5-carat diamond depends on a couple of factors.
 Diamonds in fancy colors, such as red, will naturally cost more.
-So, if you’re looking for color diamonds, avoid fancy colors if you’re a little strapped for cash.
-It’s a tough balancing act though, considering fancy colors have impressive light-handling properties, hence create a better illusion of size.
-Therefore, while it’s the most expensive of all colored diamonds, choosing red color might save you the agony of going for more carat weight.
+So, if you are looking for colored diamonds, avoid fancy colors when strapped for cash.
+It is a tough balancing act because fancy colors have impressive light-handling properties and create a better illusion of size.
+Therefore, while it is the most expensive of all colored diamonds, choosing red might save you the agony of going for more carat weight.

-Still, on color, you might also consider going for transparent diamonds.
-Colorless diamonds are as nearly expensive as red diamonds.
-That’s because of their rather minimal flaws.
+As for the color, you might also consider going for transparent diamonds.
+Colorless diamonds are as nearly expensive as red diamonds because of their minimal flaws.
 But since they reflect maximum color, they will help accentuate the size of your 1.5-carat diamond.
 For the best bargains, always consider shopping online from reputable dealers.

-The question regarding the suitability of a 1.5-carat diamond isn’t one you can settle in one fell swoop.
-You have to carefully review how your decision affects the other elements – cut, color, and clarity.
-If you’re like most people, you desire a diamond that will stand out from your ring.
-As such, insist on fancy colors and cuts that feature elongated angles.
+The question regarding the suitability of a 1.5-carat diamond is not one you can settle in at once.
+You must carefully review how your decision affects the other elements—cut, color, and clarity.
+If you are like most people, you will desire a diamond that stands out from your ring.
+Therefore, you must insist on fancy colors and cuts that feature elongated angles.